BIMSBbioinfo/intro2UnixandSGE/README.md

-# Introduction to Unix and SGE cluster environment for beginners
+# Introduction to Unix and SGE for beginners